jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< spotify episode 02FJGX2ntLtM5YyKFNiRWr >}}

-## Andrew Clapp - Music Producer at Smoke Signal Productions {#andrew-clapp}
+## Andrew Clapp - Founder of Smoke Signal Productions {#andrew-clapp}

-> I had a lot of fun on Jibber Jabber with Jim.
+> I had an authentic experience on Jibber Jabber with Jim.
 >
-> Excellent conversation that has great insight into my instrumental process, as well as lore and business about Smoke Signal Productions.
->
-> I'm looking forward to sharing our conversation.
+> His interview style made it quickly feel like a fun conversation with a friend, and I appreciate how easy he made the process.

 {{< spotify episode 3Rh4wyzlO4jQpB57FvMYWB >}}